Meet the UXC Team

 She serves on the board of directors of Boston UXPA (User Experience Professional Association) and is a member of the Usability Professionals’ Association, the Human Factors and Ergonomics Society, and the Greater Boston SIGCHI.

 Peter McNally is a Senior Consultant at the User Experience Center.
-Pete has more than 20 years’ experience in usability, information architecture, accessibility, and software engineering.
-His current areas of interests include the intersection of user experience (UX) and customer experience (CX), universal design, voice UX, and internet of things (IoT).
+Pete has more than 25 years’ experience in usability, information architecture, accessibility, and software engineering.
+His current areas of interests include the intersection of user experience (UX), customer experience (CX), artificial intelligence (AI), universal design, voice UX, and internet of things (IoT).

 Regardless of the area or technology, Pete always focuses on the human at the end of the product, so they can have the most seamless and engaging experience.
 He has worked with users and designed digital experiences in the financial services, healthcare, government, education, energy, manufacturing, defense, and electronics industries.
 Some of his recent clients include: Philips Healthcare, Fidelity Investments, Intel, Southern New Hampshire University, Analog Devices, EBSCO, and BNY Mellon Eagle Investments.